IkumiMine/Movie-show-recommendation/README.md

 ## Description

-This group project is a basic application using trakt ApI to display the top 10 trending movies matching the user search.
+This project is a basic application using trakt ApI to display the top 10 trending movies matching the user search.
 Users can specify their search through a form by entering the genre, the year, the language or the country of movies they are looking for.
 After submitting the form, a list of the top 10 trending movies matching their specifications is displayed.